Early life of Joseph Smith

 Joseph Smith (December 23, 1805 – June 27, 1844) was an American religious leader and the founder of the Latter Day Saint movement whose current followers include members of the Church of Jesus Christ of Latter-day Saints, the Community of Christ, and other Latter Day Saint denominations.
 The early life of Joseph Smith covers his life from his birth to the end of 1827.

-Smith was born in Sharon, Vermont, the fifth of eleven children born to Joseph and Lucy Mack Smith.
+Smith was born in a small brick walled house in Sharon, Vermont, the fifth of eleven children born to Joseph and Lucy Mack Smith.
 By 1817, Smith's family had moved to the "burned-over district" of western New York, an area repeatedly swept by religious revivals during the Second Great Awakening.
 Smith family members held divergent views about organized religion, believed in visions and prophecies, and engaged in certain folk religious practices typical of the era.
 Smith briefly investigated Methodism, but he was generally disillusioned with the churches of his day.

 Around 1820 Smith is said to have experienced a theophany, now known as his First Vision among adherents.
 Around this time he, along with other male members of his family, was hired to assist in searching for buried treasure.
 In 1823, Smith said an angel directed him to a nearby hill where he said was buried a book of golden plates containing a Christian history of ancient American civilizations.
 According to Smith, the angel prevented him from taking the plates in 1823, telling him to come back in exactly a year.
 Smith made annual visits to the hill over the next three years, reporting to his family that he had not yet been allowed to take the plates.

 Meanwhile, during one of Smith's treasure hunting expeditions, he met and fell in love with Emma Smith from Harmony Township, Susquehanna County, Pennsylvania, whom he married in 1827.
 Returning with Emma to the hill in 1827, Smith said the angel allowed him to take the plates but forbade him from showing them to anyone except those to whom the angel directed.
 As news of the plates spread, Smith's former treasure hunting associates sought to share in the proceeds, ransacking places they thought the plates were hidden.
 Intending to translate the plates himself, Smith moved to Harmony Township to live with his in-laws.